-Kim thought on it for a moment.
-Having a tour guide just once might help since she did not know her way around the town at all, her mind pointed out.
+Kim thought on it briefly.
+Having a tour guide just once might help since she did not know her way around the city.
 Agreeing also gave her an excuse to get out and see the city.
-After all, if she left it up to herself, she knew that she would always allow something to come up and it would take her forever to see the whole city on her own despite the fact that she had plans to get lost in the city.
+After all, if she left it up to herself, she knew she would always allow something to come up and it would take her forever to see the whole city on her own despite the fact that she had plans to get lost in the city.

 "Sounds good," she agreed.

 Brick nodded and Kim took her leave, forgetting to get herself something to eat.
 He smirked to himself as he watched her walk away.
 He shook his head.

 "Damn, that is one fine new employee," he mumbled.
 Luckily enough for him, Kim did not hear.